-PLAN OF THE CODE PRACTICE OSCILLATOR 118 THE BOYS' SECOND BOOK OF RADIO AND ELECTRONICS screw used to fasten a contact clip.
-The lugs make it easy to solder a connection to the clips.
+PLAN OF THE CODE PRACTICE OSCILLATOR

 Cut the strip of sheet metal 3 inches long and 1 inch wide from a tin can and use the strip to make a battery clamp as shown in one of the illustrations.

 Wiring.
 Use pushback wiring for the connections and solder all wire terminals with rosin-core solder except the terminals of the transistor.
 Consult the schematic wiring diagram and also the wiring in the plan.
 Install the dry cells and observe the polarities indicated in the illustrations.
 Failure to do so may damage the transistor.
 The positive pole of one cell is connected to the negative pole of the second cell by a short piece of wire soldered to the cell terminals.
 This arrangement connects the cells in series so that they deliver 3 volts.
-Notice that the positive

-PICTORIAL AND SCHEMATIC CIRCUITS OF THE CODE PRACTICE OSCILLATOR pole of the 3-volt battery is connected to the EMITTER of the transistor through the 22,000-ohm resistor.
+Notice that the positive nole of the 3-volt battery is connected to the EMITTER of the transistor through the 22,000-ohm resistor.
 The COL-LECTOR terminal on the transistor is marked by a RED dot.
 The wire terminal in the center is the BASE terminal.
 The wire terminal on the side of the transistor opposite to that marked by the red dot is the EMITTER terminal.
 The transistor is connected in the circuit by fastening the ends of the terminal wires in the three Fahnestock clips marked E, B and C in the diagrams.
-One terminal wire on the 2,700-ohm resistor which is connected to Fahnestock clip (B) and a terminal of the volume control is close to Fahnestock clip C but must not be allowed to touch the clip and form a short circuit.
-If you pull a piece of insulation 1/4 inches long off a piece of pushback wire and slip it over the wire terminal of the resistor, it will form an insulating sleeve which will prevent a short circuit.
-LEARNING TO TELEGRAPH When memorizing the code do not think of the characters as dots and dashes but rather as sounds in which the sound DIT represents a dot and the sound DAH represents a dash.
-For example, the letter A is memorized as DIT DAH and not as "dot dash."
-The DIT sound is made in the headphones connected to the code practice oscillator by pressing the key down and letting it come up again just as soon as possible.
-The DAH sound is made by pressing the key down and holding it down for an instant before releasing it so that the DAH sound is three times as long as the DIT sound.
-Proper adjustment of the telegraph key is important.
+One terminal wire on the 2.700-ohm resistor which is connected to Fahnestock clip (B) and a terminal of the volume control is close to Fahnestock clip C but must not be allowed to touch the clip and form a short circuit.
+If you pull a piece of insulation 11/4 inches long off a piece of pushback wire and slip it over the wire terminal of the resistor, it will form an insulating sleeve which will prevent a short circuit.